ray-pH/wenbun-server/deploy_guide/guide_railway.md

     *   `GOOGLE_CLIENT_ID`: You need to get this from your Google Cloud Console for Google OAuth.
     *   `GOOGLE_CLIENT_SECRET`: You also get this from the Google Cloud Console.
     *   `SESSION_SECRET`: This should be a long, random string that you generate yourself.
 It's used to secure user sessions.
+    *   `JWT_SECRET`: This should also be a long, random, and securely generated string.
+It's used for signing and verifying JSON Web Tokens (JWTs), which are used for authentication.
     *   `NODE_ENV`: Set this to `production`.
 This is important because your code has specific logic for the production environment (like the CORS and cookie settings).
-    *   `CLIENT_URL`: The URL of your front-end application.
+    *   `CLIENT_URLS`: A comma-separated list of your front-end application URLs.
 This is used for CORS and for redirecting after OAuth.
     *   `PORT`: Railway sets this automatically, so you don't need to set it yourself.
 Your `index.ts` file already correctly uses `process.env.PORT`.

 ### Step 4: Deployment